 To become a Street Pastor, you must be a minimum of 18 years old and committed to a local church.
 After completing the application process (application form, references, interview, disclosure check) you will be fully trained for work on the streets.
 The training requires attendance at ten sessions, some of which are held on Saturdays and others on a weeknights.
 Two Supervised Patrols with teams form part of the training programme.
 After the completion of unit six you will be placed in a team in which you will complete the second Supervised Patrol.
 You will also be expected to contribute towards the cost of your training and uniform.
 Once trained you will join a team and must give a minimum commitment of one night per month, on a Friday or Saturday, working from 9:30pm – 4:00am.

-Please be aware that joining the patrol team will involve walking the city centre streets for seveal hours each shift, which can cover many miles.
+Please be aware that joining the patrol team will involve walking the city centre or west end streets for seveal hours each shift, which can cover many miles.
 As such, a degree of physical fitness is required.
 If you do not feel that your health would permit you to do this, you can still serve with the Safe Zone or Prayer Pastors.

 To become a Prayer Pastor, you must be a minimum of 18 yrs old and committed to a local church.
 Training involves attendance at six sessions of the Street Pastor Training programme.
 The leader of our Prayer Pastor team will provide you with materials outlining your role.
 You will be expected to give a minimum commitment of one night per month to praying for the teams while they are out on the streets between 10:00pm and 4:00am.
 This can be done from home or at the base with other prayer pastors and carries no cost implication other than your time.